 Another factor of uncertainty resides in the fact that some of SLI's activities are long-tail in nature such as, whole Life products or, longevity reinsurance.
-It has, in the past, been necessary to revise estimated potential loss exposure on such lines of SLI's business elsewhere within the Group before it was in SLI.
+It has, in the past, been necessary to revise estimated potential loss exposure on such lines.